 Now, let's get the creative juices flowing!

-From my own personal experience, I like to start with high-level risk categories that align to business functions, and then drill down to specific processes within those functions.
-This helps me narrow the focus down after a broad brainstorming session.
+From my personal experience, I like to start with high-level risk categories that align to business functions, and then drill down to specific processes within those functions.
+This helps me narrow the focus after a broad brainstorming session.